It’s the most wonderful time of the year again!

 However, this is not possible for most of us.

-We still want to see our family, especially during the holiday season.
+We still want to see our families, especially during the holiday season.

-So if you need to travel far to visit family this Christmas, see if you can go there by train instead of flying.
+So if you need to travel far to visit family this Christmas, see if you can go there by train instead of flying or driving your car.

 If you drive there, carpooling with other family members can be a great option.